Rebel's Romance: 2022: Four-year-old season

+In early 2022, Rebel's Romance ran unplaced in two races at Meydan over 1 1/4 miles before returning to Moulton Paddocks for summer season.
+In June he was stepped up to 1 1/2 miles to contest the Listed Fred Archer Stakes on the July Course at Newmarket and won by 3 3/4 lengths.
+He followed this with victory in the Glorious Stakes at Goodwood.
+In August, ridden by James Doyle, he won the Group 1 Grosser Preis von Berlin at Hoppegarten in Germany.
+After the race, Appleby said: "Rebel’s Romance has got a nice progressive profile, we've probably been running him on the wrong surface for so many years but now we've switched him to turf he's three from three and enjoying it".
+He returned to Germany in October to win the Group 1 Preis von Europa at Cologne under William Buick.

 On 5 November, in the Breeders' Cup Turf at Keeneland in the US, Rebel's Romance started slowly.
-Jockey Doyle commented, "We ended up in a nice position" after the slow break.
-"I was keen to get him off the inside rail and get him out to the middle of the track.
+Jockey Doyle said that, after a slow break, "We ended up in a nice position".
+He added: "I was keen to get him off the inside rail and get him out to the middle of the track.
 It was a little raw on the turns."
-He ran on strongly to win by 2 1/4 lengths from Irish-bred Stone Age and War Like Goddess in third.
+Rebel's Romance ran on strongly to win by 2 1/4 lengths from Irish-bred Stone Age and War Like Goddess in third.
 Rebel's Romance finished the 1 1/2 miles on firm turf in course-record time of 2:26.35.

 2023: Five-year-old season

-The horse was initially scheduled to start the season with the Dubai City of Gold on 1 March, but due to inflammation in his forearm, he was withdrawn.
-On 25 March, he was entered in the Dubai Sheema Classic, but his winning streak stopped at five as he was unable to catch up to the victor, Equinox.
+Rebel's Romance was initially scheduled to start the season with the Dubai City of Gold on 1 March, but due to inflammation in a foreleg, he was withdrawn.
+On 25 March, he was entered in the Dubai Sheema Classic, where he finished seventh of ten runners, eleven lengths behind the winner, Equinox.

-On 30 July, at Saratoga, the horse clipped heels and fell in Bowling Green Stakes race as the heavy 11-20 favorite and was unhurt in the incident.
-Jockey Richard Mullen was taken to hospital after the fall.
+On 30 July, at Saratoga Race Course in New York, Rebel's Romance started odds-on favourite in Bowling Green Stakes, but he clipped heels and stumbled, unseating jockey Richard Mullen.
+Rebel's Romance was unhurt, but Mullen was taken to hospital with injuries including broken ribs and three fractured vertebrae and did not return to racing until November.

-Rebel’s Romance finished fourth at the Joe Hirsch Turf Classic Stakes before being entered in the Grosser Preis von Bayern, only to be scratched.
-The horse scored a victory in his final race of the season, the Wild Flower Stakes at Kempton held on 13 December.
+Rebel's Romance finished fourth at the Joe Hirsch Turf Classic Stakes at Aqueduct in New York before being entered in the Grosser Preis von Bayern, only to be scratched.
+His final race of the year was the Wild Flower Stakes on the all-weather at Kempton, which he won.